-Submissions are reviewed by a jury panel, co-chaired by EQ Bank’s Curator, Shannon Linde, and Trinity Square Video’s Technical and Gallery Services Manager, José Andrés Mora, together with three invited guests from the digital arts community.
-Learn more about the 2021 guest judges below.
+Submissions are reviewed by a jury panel, co-chaired by Shannon Linde from EQ Bank and Karina Iskandarsjah from Trinity Square Video, with three invited guests from the digital arts community.
+Learn more about the 2022 guest judges below.

 Jeremy Bailey is a Toronto-based self-proclaimed Famous New Media Artist.
 “Since the early noughties Bailey has ploughed a compelling, and often hilarious, road through the various developments of digital communications technologies.”(Morgan Quaintance, Rhizome) Bailey has performed and exhibited all over the world, from bathrooms in Buffalo to museums in Moscow.

 A producer at the NFB’s North West Studio in Winnipeg, Niki Little is of Anishininew (Oji-Cree) and British ancestry, and originally from Garden Hill First Nation, Manitoba.
 From 2019 to 2021, she served as Artistic Director of imagineNATIVE, after leading the National Indigenous Media Arts Coalition.
 She is also one of the founding members of The Ephemerals collective and has worked for more than 12 years in the arts and culture sector, producing large-scale creations conceived from an Indigenous and community perspective.